VDA5050/VDA5050/VDA5050_EN.md

 The interaction between the mobile robot and the master control for 'COORDINATED_REPLANNING' zones shall be according to figure x4.

 The vehicle shall choose one of the trajectories of all 'GRANTED' requests to the zone and set the corresponding `requestStatus`to 'GRANTED' while removing all other requests from its state.
 When receiving a response with `responseType` 'REVOKED', the vehicle shall set the `requestStatus` to 'REVOKED' and not enter the 'COORDINATED_REPLANNING' zone.
 When the `leaseExpiry` has passed, the `requestStatus` shall be set to 'EXPIRED' and the zone shall not be entered.
-If the vehicle is already inside the 'RELEASE' zone when the `leaseExpiry` has passed or the request is 'REVOKED', it shall stop its movement and report a warning.
+If the vehicle is already inside the 'RELEASE' zone when the `leaseExpiry` has passed or the request is 'REVOKED', it shall stop driving and report a warning.
 To continue, the vehicle shall state a new request.

 ![Figure x4 Zone request behavior for a COORDINATED_REPLANNING zone.](./assets/request_coordinated_replanning_zone_replanning.png)
 >Figure x4 Zone request behavior for a COORDINATED_REPLANNING zone.